 So, confirm with your lending bank where you stand on the subject.

-Check for what kind of course of action the bank adopts if the student is unable to pay as per schedule due to any kind of demanding circumstances like non-placement.
+Check for what kind of course of action the bank adopts if the student cannot pay as per schedule due to any demanding circumstances like non-placement.

 Collateral is required to mitigate the risk involved in the loan.